How to Be a Smart Pickleball Banger and Actually Win More Points

 Wait for something higher that you can actually attack.
 The ball will come.
 Your job is to recognize when it does.

-1. Attack the Right Balls First
+1. Attack the Right Balls First: The Foundation of Smart Banger Play

 The foundation of being a smart pickleball banger starts with ball selection.
 Not every ball deserves your power.
 In fact, most don't.